branden-steele/branden-steele.github.io/_posts/2025-04-11-welcome-to-jekyll.markdown

 ### 🚀 Let's go!

-With this in mind, I'm excited to get started!
+I’m genuinely excited to dive in, share what I’m learning, and hopefully spark a few conversations along the way.
-I hope you find this blog engaging.
+I’ll figure out the whole comments-or-no-comments thing soon, but in the meantime—if anything resonates, surprises, or mildly offends your LLM sensibilities, feel free to reach out.
-I'll give some thought as to how I'd like folks to interact with my posts, but in the meantime, feel free to message me if you'd like to chat!
+Always happy to chat!

 So, here's to writing code that thinks, systems that surprise, and posts that live rent-free in your brain -- no tidy conclusion required.